Bruce Bradley (radio personality): Biography

 Bradley was born and raised in Rochester, New York.
 As a youth, he taught himself not to stutter by talking repeatedly into a tape recorder.
 He started in radio as a teenager in Upstate New York, working in Rochester, Troy, and Albany.
 He was the afternoon drive time man at WROW in Albany and a television weatherman on WTEN-TV, also in Albany.

-Bradley joined WBZ-AM in Boston in 1960 and had perhaps his greatest fame and success there as rock-and-roll disc jockey "Juicy Brucie" Bradley.
+Bradley joined WBZ-AM in Boston in 1960 and was a rock-and-roll disc jockey, with the title "Juicy Brucie" Bradley.